thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 > <cite>Tom Cargill, Bell Labs</cite>

 In my earlier article, ["Conway's Law and Consequences"](/software-systems-engineering/conways-law-and-consequences), I tackle the human organization aspect of software and how they relate.
 I invite you to read that before continuing here.
-In this article I focus only on the implementation.
+In this article I'm focusing on that first 90% mentioned in the above quote.

 So back to the original question: What is the analogy to gravity in software and what is our "arch"?

-I think this becomes clear with the following graphic:
+{Need a smoother transition to introducing this graphic}

 <figure>
     <img src="/media-library/software-systems-engineering/complexity-time-loc.png" alt="Complexity over time chart">